ajcci/sky130_ajc_ip__overvoltage/README.md

 Without any changes to Ngspice parameters, the extracted netlist will run into __'Timestep too small'__ issues due to limitations of the simulator, and cause the simulation to quit prematurely.

-To make it run all the way through, add the following two options to reduce the tolerance of the simulation, albeit reduces accuray of the simulation results:
+To make it run all the way through, add the following two options to reduce the tolerance of the simulation, albeit reduces accuracy of the simulation results:

 ```
 .option reltol=1e-3